cntehang/ng-config-service/docs/design.md

 ### Configuration Service Provider

 The configuration service should be initialized during bootstrap process, before an app is initialized.
 The `APP_INITIALIZER` injection-token serves this puporse.
 It uses a factory that returns a promise.
 The factory function will provide the enviornment parameter and initialize the configuration service.

+### Error Handling

+If the configuration service fails to load the configuration data, it should stop the application and throw an excpetion.
+The exception message should give the failure reason.